 (Run BMAP CUSH<GO> for a map of Cushing storage tanks.)

 Oct.
-17 (Bloomberg) -- Crude oil inventories in Cushing, Oklahoma, fell 2 percent on Oct.
-13 from Oct.
-12, according to data compiled by DigitalGlobe Inc.
+14 (Bloomberg) -- Crude oil inventories in Cushing, Oklahoma, rose 3.8 percent on Oct.
+12 from Oct.
+5, according to data compiled by DigitalGlobe Inc.

-Stockpiles held in floating-roof tanks at the hub dropped 593,000 barrels to 28.8 million, satellite images taken by the Longmont, Colorado-based company show.
+Stockpiles held in floating-roof tanks at the hub rose 1.1 million barrels to 29.4 million, satellite images taken by the Longmont, Colorado-based company show.
 The Energy Department said this week that Cushing inventories, including floating and fixed tanks, totaled 30.6 million barrels as of Oct.
 7.

 Cushing is the physical delivery point for New York Mercantile Exchange oil futures contracts and the largest crude- trading and storage hub in the U.S. The hub has a working storage capacity of 48 million barrels, the Energy Department said May 31.